YashJain24-chief/LinkedList-Analyzer/README.md

 # LinkedList-Analyzer
 An interface to analyse various Linked List functionalities.
-Functionalities can be analysed through button clicks Includes various operations like
+Functionalities can be analysed through button clicks Image of the Interface is available in the Repository Includes various operations like
   1. Insert
   2. Insert at Front